golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Market interactions
 #### Discovery and Offers/Demand matching
-- Offer/Demand properties and constraint langauge
+- Offer/Demand properties and constraint language
 - Yagna is property agnostic - doesn't understand semantic of properties, only agent do
-- Some examples of properties and costraints and how it works
+- Some examples of properties and constraints and how it works
-- Links to more detailed docs for properties langauge and properties sepcification (?)
+- Links to more detailed docs for properties language and properties specification (?)
 #### Offer propagation
 - Link to design [decision](#only-providers-offers-are-propagated)
 - Algorithm overview
 #### Process of negotiations and making an agreement
 - Initial Proposal
 - Countering Proposal
-- What can change in counter proposal (protocols based on property langauge)?
+- What can change in counter proposal (protocols based on property language)?
 - Provider Agent possible Proposal responses (counter, reject)
 - Requestor Agent possible Proposal responses (counter, reject, propose Agreement)
 - Provider Agent possible Agreement responses (accept, reject)
-- Requestor possbility of Agreement Proposal cancallation
+- Requestor possibility of Agreement Proposal cancellation
 - Restarting negotiations (who can, who can't and how?)

 ```mermaid